Kansas School Choice Roadmap

 Kansas Traditional Public Schools

-Most children in Kansas (and in America) attend traditional public schools.
+Most children in Kansas (87.8% of all K-12 students) attend traditional public schools.
 Traditional public schools are free to attend, open to all students, operated by school districts, and funded by taxpayers like you.
-Did you know that Kansas spends an average of $12,697 per public school student each year?
+Did you know that Kansas spends an average of $13,449 per public school student each year?
 You can search your school’s spending and that of nearby schools at Project Nickel.

 Some school districts in Kansas may allow open enrollment.
 Open enrollment refers to whether you can send your child to a public school other than the one assigned to you.
 Since districts set their own open enrollment polices in Kansas, parents should check with their local school district for more information.
+For a real-world example, check out Shawnee Mission School District’s transfer policies.
 When a student participates in open enrollment, the two school districts must work out a transportation plan to share costs amongst themselves.

 Open enrollment will soon be expanding in Kansas!
 A bill passed in 2022 will allow students to transfer to any public school district with the room to take them, starting in 2024.
 If open enrollment is an option for you, take advantage of it by visiting multiple public schools near you and discovering which is the best fit for your family.
 Traditional public schools aren’t all the same: They may differ in learning methods and one may just “feel different” than another to you.